mdn/translated-content-de/files/de/web/api/gpudevice/limits/index.md

   const requiredLimits = {};

-  // App benötigt idealerweise 6 Bindungen, also versuchen wir, das zu beantragen, was die App benötigt if (adapter.limits.maxBindGroups >= 6) {
+  // App ideally needs 6 bind groups, so we'll try to request what the app needs if (adapter.limits.maxBindGroups >= 6) {
     requiredLimits.maxBindGroups = 6;
   }